Gravitational Waves from Superradiant Cloud Level Transition: GW Radiation from Cloud Level Transition

-The fine level transition, i.e., from $\ket{211}$ to $\ket{200}$, however, does not result in significant GW radiations.\footnote{Strictly speaking, such level transition could also radiate GWs, but in different frequencies and with lower power, and therefore will not be considered in this work.
-See App.~\ref{App:GW} for the details.} For co-rotating systems, i.e., the black hole spin aligns with the orbital angular momentum, the Bohr level transition, i.e., from $\ket{211}$ to $\ket{100}$, does not result in significant GW radiations either.
+The fine level transition, i.e., from $\ket{211}$ to $\ket{200}$, can in principle result in GW radiations.
+Nevertheless, given the selection rules raise in $C_{ij}^{lm}$, the GW radiations are at least octupole, and hence are suppressed.
+For co-rotating systems, i.e., the black hole spin aligns with the orbital angular momentum, the Bohr level transition, i.e., from $\ket{211}$ to $\ket{100}$, does not result in significant GW radiations either.
 For contour-rotating system, Bohr level transition could happen between $\ket{211}$ and $\ket{n \ell m}$ with $n>2$, resulting in quadrupole GW radiation.